 John is both Founder and Head Instructor at Woodcraft School.
 He has an impressive pedigree in all aspects of outdoor life including being appointed as chief instructor for Ray Mears, receiving his antler handled instructor knife unusually after only one season.

-Prior to his teaching career John worked in conservation management, traditional woodland skills and management practices.
+Prior to his teaching career John worked in arboriculture, conservation management, traditional woodland skills and management practices.
 He holds formal teaching qualifications and has been instructing in outdoor education and natural history regularly since 1994, specifically in bushcraft since 1997.
 He has made a full time career in the subject since then.
 John has been featured on television, national and local newspapers and brought in as an expert on many radio programmes.
 John is especially interested in wildlife, plants, trees and fungi.
 He is a gifted naturalist and is currently working through the international Cybertracker wildlife tracking accreditation.
 He also holds a University certificate in Species Identification and Biological Recording specialising in mammals, reptiles, bats, fungi and woodland plants.
+John has been endorsed as an instructor in natural navigation techniques through Tristan Gooley and his school of natural navigation.

 Much of his time in recent years has been spent writing and delivering accredited courses in bushcraft and related subjects and is the originator of the first accredited instructor programme in the UK.
 He has gained his Accredited Practitioner through the Institute of Outdoor Learning (APIOL).
 In addition he has written a Bushcraft Award for a leading youth organisation the Woodcraft Folk.
 He has written many articles for various publications and has really enjoyed the experience deciding to explore this avenue more deeply.
 John has also been lucky enough travel widely and has studied and led bushcraft, tracking and wildlife tours to Norway, Sweden, France, Iberia and Poland.